 The 9th Company (Russian: 9 Рота) is a 2005 Russian–Finnish–Ukrainian film directed by Fyodor Bondarchuk and set during the Soviet Invasion of Afghanistan.
 The film is loosely based on the events of the Battle for Hill 3234.
-The protagonists are a group of young recruits of the Soviet Army, first arriving at boot camp in Soviet Central Asia and receiving combat training, until they are sent to the frontline where they are stationed in a remote base, surrounded with hostile locals.
+The protagonists are a group of young recruits of the Soviet Airborne Troops, first arriving at boot camp in Soviet Central Asia and receiving combat training, until they are sent to the frontline where they are stationed in a remote base, surrounded with hostile locals.
 Soon, they find themselves ordered to hold a hilltop post at all cost, while the mujahideen decide to strike.

 This work contains examples of following tropes: